HeronNepomuceno/HeronNepomuceno/README.md

 ### Hello, I am Heron! 👋

-I am a Web Developer 🖥️ Bachelor in Computer Science from UESPI (State University of Piauí) 🎓.
-I have experience building responsive and high-performance layouts, always focusing on accessibility and following best SEO practices.
+Bachelor in Computer Science from the State University of Piauí.
+Experienced in full stack web development, working on the frontend with responsive, accessible, and SEO-optimized interfaces, and on the backend with API development, database management, and CI/CD practices to ensure efficiency and quality throughout the development lifecycle.

 ## Skills